arcana-network/docs.arcana/docs/howto/use-wallet-ui.md

 <img class="an-screenshots-noeffects" src="/img/an_wallet_combined_notify.png" width="35%"/>

-<details markdown><summary markdown>Notification Example</summary><p><h4>Pending Contract Deployment Request</h4> When a contract deployment request notification shows up, the user can click on 'Do it later' option.
+<details markdown><summary markdown>Notification Example</summary><p><h4>Pending Contract Deployment Request</h4> When a contract deployment request notification shows up, the user can click on the 'Do it later' option.
 The request will be listed as a pending request in the 'Activity' tab of the wallet.

 A red dot on the <img src="/img/icons/an_wallet_notification_icon_light.png#only-light" width="20"/><img src="/img/icons/an_wallet_notification_icon_dark.png#only-dark" width="20"/>'Activity' tab icon at the bottom right of the {{config.extra.arcana.wallet_name}} indicates a pending blockchain transaction.